intranautic/qcc/README.md

 Current status of the project.
 Update once we have a fully working skeleton implemented and update this to keep track of progress + todo.

+* Currently working on implementing the incremental lexer, preprocessor and the parser.
+These frontend components all execute in the same pass due to the lexer and preprocessors incremental nature.

 ## Build

 To build the project run the following command.